-The piece highlights the impact today of Jessie’s actions around education, employment and the right to vote.
+The piece highlights the impact and legacy of Jessie’s actions around education, employment and the right to vote.

 You can find out more about Jessie Boucherett and the charity she founded via www.futuresforwomen.org